devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 end
 ```

 You can see the completed script in [this gist][gist].
+All you need to do to run
+this script is to create the `Gemfile`, run `bundle install`, then add the code
+to your `bot.rb`.
+Next, you need to make the file executable.
+On Unix-like
+systems, you can run `chmod +x bot.rb`.
+Finally, run the script with `./bot.rb`.

+You can also skip the [chmod][chmod] step and run the script with `ruby bot.rb`.
+But I prefer the [shebang][shebang] method (adding the `#!` line at the top of
+the script) since it provides a uniform way of running scripts on your system
+regardless of the language it is written in.
+With the shebang line in place,
+your shell knows to pass the contents of the file to the `ruby` interpreter to
+process and execute the file.

+For simplicity's sake, the script described in this post runs once, then must be
-I wrote a slightly different version of this script that bulls in the tokens
+ran again to fetch 25 new toots.
+I wrote a slightly different version of it that
-from a JSON file, and also continuously loops to toot out replies to new
+pulls in the tokens from a JSON file, and also continuously loops to toot out
-statuses as they come in.
-If you'd like to take a look at that script, check
+replies to new statuses as they come in.
+If you'd like to take a look at that
-it out in [this repo][translator-bot].
+script, check it out in [this repo][translator-bot].

 ### In action

 I ran this bot for a few days under the handle
 [@japanesetranslator][translator].
-It seemed to annoy quite a few instance
+It seemed to annoy a few
-admins, since it sent out so many toots.
-So be warned that if you run a simliar
+[instance admins][annoy], since it sent out so many toots.
+So be warned that if
-bot, you might get your bot or your instance banned.
+you run a simliar bot, you might get your bot or your instance banned.
 Have fun!

 [mastodon]: https://mastodon.social/about